Kong/docs.konghq.com/app/konnect/org-management/okta-idp.md

 up single sign-on (SSO) access to {{site.konnect_short_name}} through [Okta](https://developer.okta.com/docs/guides/) with [OpenID Connect](https://developer.okta.com/docs/concepts/oauth-openid/#openid-connect).
-This way, your users can log in to {{site.konnect_saas}}
+This authentication method allows your users to log in to {{site.konnect_saas}}
-using their Okta credentials, and without needing a separate login.
+using their Okta credentials, without needing a separate login.

 You can't mix authenticators in {{site.konnect_saas}}.
 With Okta authentication enabled, all non-admin {{site.konnect_short_name}} users have to